ANRGUSC/chatlang/README.md

 This is a detailed description on how to use the role play chat for language learning.
 Let's get started!

-To begin with, you can easily find this information form section:
+To begin with, please fill out the configuration inputs required.

 ![info_form_empty](static/images/readme/info_form_empty.png)